klwatanabe/vets-api/rakelib/prod/README.md

-This folder should be used to store and obtain approval from the BE Tools team for production database changes.
+This folder should be used to store and obtain approval from the BE Tools team for production database changes. # Test commit

 The approval process can be found here: https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/documentation/Prod_db_change_process.md